menictas/menictas.github.io/_pages/about.md

   - /about.html
 ---

-# Bio
+## Bio

 I am a postdoctoral researcher within Professor Susan Murphy's Statistical Reinforcement Lab in the Department of Statistics at Harvard University.
 Prior to this, I was ...

-# Research Interests
+## Research Interests

-My current research involves the use adaptive interventions ...
+My research interests involve the use adaptive interventions ...